ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 A bunch of triples about a single subject (such as Tim) is called a _resource_.
 That's why we call this data model the Resource Description Framework: _RDF_.
-It is the de facto standard for linked data.
+RDF is the de facto standard for linked data.

 Instead of using a table of triples, we could visualize the RDF data as a [_graph_](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).